softwareguru/airflowsummit-website/content/sessions/2025/33-openai.md

 video:
 images:
  - /images/sessions/2025/scaling-airflow-openai.png
+summary: "This talk shares how we scaled and hardened OpenAI’s Airflow deployment to orchestrate thousands of workflows on Kubernetes."
 ---

 This talk shares how we scaled and hardened OpenAI’s Airflow deployment to orchestrate thousands of workflows on Kubernetes.